Artistic DirectorRead Bio

 Marjolaine Goldsmith is a native New Yorker.
 She is an alumna of Oberlin college, where she studied classical civilization.
 At Theater of War Productions, she unites all of the things she cares about in one job—acting, classics, and social justice—confirming her formless hunch that all three were inextricably linked.

-Marjolaine was brought on to Theater of War Productions as both an actor and Company Manager, and also serves as Producer of TAPE, the company’s sexual assault project.
+Marjolaine was brought on to Theater of War Productions as both an actor and Company Manager, and also serves as Producer of TAPE, the company’s project on consent, power dynamics, and sexual assault.
 Marjolaine finds a wealth of purpose in her work and feels very fortunate to be a part of Theater of War Productions’ core team.

 Community LiaisonRead Bio